pwolthausen/infrastructure/GCP/readme.md

 ###Intro

-This doc serves as both a guide and a workshop and help introduce beginners to the Google Cloud Platform.
+These docs serve as both a guide and a workshop and help introduce beginners to the Google Cloud Platform.
-In GCP, much of the basic networking is simplified so very little focus will be put on the networking aspect.
-This also wil not touch on serverless infrastructure or Big Data.
+This will cover the basics of creating and managing a simple VPC and deploying simple servers leveraging Google Compute Engine.

 ## Context